 Sandaime J Soul Brothers’ Iwata Takanori as Cobra is perfect as the prototypical bad boy.
 As a leader, he is a man of few words but he is shrewd and cool-headed.
 He’s got both potent speech and astonishing strikes that other SWORD leaders can only marvel at.
 And yes, he’s the same guy who played Satomi Ishihara’s super sweet best friend Eito (Hachi) in Dear Sister. *mind blown*

-Oya Kou’s class rep Murayama Yoshiki would fit right in with the cast of Gokusen.
-This uniform-clad character is perfect for a coming-of-age trope.
-His one-on-one showdown with Cobra is certainly one of the highlights of the show.
-Yuki Yamada is known for his role as Kinnosuke Ikezawa in Itazura na Kiss: Love in TOKYO.
-He is cute and for some reason, some of his mannerisms or facial expressions remind me of Yamapi’s Akira in Nobuta wo Produce.
+Oya Kou’s class rep Murayama Yoshiki would fit right in with the cast of Gokusen, a uniform-clad character perfect for a coming-of-age trope.
+His one-on-one showdown with Cobra is certainly one of the highlights of this season.
+Yuki Yamada, known for his role as Kinnosuke Ikezawa in Itazura na Kiss: Love in TOKYO, is cute and for some reason, some of his mannerisms or facial expressions remind me of Yamapi’s character Akira in Nobuta wo Produce.

-I wonder what sort of major trouble, Hyuga Norihisa would do, when he runs amok.
-In spite of his thirst for revenge, Daruma Ikka’s leader managed to show (though he may not want to admit it) that he empathized with Noboru.
+Hyuga Norihisa is a loose cannon.
+But in spite of his thirst for revenge, this Daruma Ikka leader managed to show (though he may not want to admit it) that he empathized with Noboru.
 Of all people, he understands what it’s like to be away for a while and still have a place to return to.
 Kento Hayashi is one of the most versatile young actors I’ve seen.
 I can still remember him in Arakawa Under the Bridge.
 He looks so much hotter now, with the whole big hair and psycho glare.

 Smoky is the reason I started watching this series in the first place and Masataka Kubota delivered another remarkable performance.
 He’s a fine actor who can switch from adorkable to tough guy roles so effortlessly.
 He stands out in a room full of fierce fighters, no brightly-colored hair and extravagant styling necessary.